 Once they figure that out, dig out an electricity bill, and see how much money you pay per kilowatt-hour (KWH).

 Now, have them multiply the two to figure out how much one hour of use for that appliance is costing the household.
 Here’s detailed instructions for how to do this.

-Household Finance Task #7: Find the Cheapest Gas
+Money Activity #7: Let them Find the Cheapest Gas

 Your child can make a meaningful contribution to the household – something kiddos love – by being in charge of researching which gas station has the cheapest price.